YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

 ```
 We could see that the inhabitants are logic lists where logic variables may only denote unknown sub-lists.
 This is because the parameter of `logic_iist` is instantiated by a ground type (`int`).
-To allow logic variables as list members, we need to define the type of _logic number_ and use it
+To allow logic variables as list members (as in cases 2 and 4), we need to define the type of _logic number_ and use it
 as the type parameter, as follow.

 ### More abstraction over logic types